Felixdiamond/asciime/README.md

 # Normal mode with prefetching and caching
 asciime
 ```

+**Note**: I'm using the Free Plan on render so my API usually sleeps in 5 mins or so.
+If you want 100% uptime, you can set up your own server by cloning the repo [asciime-api](https://github.com/Felixdiamond/asciime-api)

 If you want to see a random anime gif whenever you open your terminal: